petermgrund/HUN/_about/parties/jf.md

   <img src="{{ site.baseurl }}/assets/img/moderates.svg" alt="Logo" style="height: 150px;">
 </div>

 The **Moderates** (Hverlandic: *Móðgunarmenn*) is a centre-right political party in Hverland, established in 2000.
 The party is known for its socially conservative and fiscally pragmatic policies.
 The Moderates are a member of the ruling coalition government, along with the Centre Party and the Conservative Nationals.
 Its leader is Sigríður Anderson who was selected as party leader in 2022.
-The Moderates have 9 seats in the Fjallting.
+The Moderates have 9 seats in the Thjodting.

 ## History
 The Moderates were founded in 2000 by a group of former members of the Conservative Nationals who felt that the party had become hostile to the welfare state and lax on social issues.
 The Moderates sought to create a party that combined conservative social values with a pragmatic approach to economic policy.
 The party gained support from Hverhöfn's more moderate voters who still identified with conservative values.

-In the 2002 election, the Moderates won 2 seats in the Fjallting, making them the second smallest party in the legislature.
-However, the party's support grew steadily over the next two decades, and in the 2022 election, they won 9 seats, making them the fifth largest party in the Fjallting.
+In the 2002 election, the Moderates won 2 seats in the Thjodting, making them the second smallest party in the legislature.
+However, the party's support grew steadily over the next two decades, and in the 2022 election, they won 9 seats, making them the fifth largest party in the Thjodting.

 ## Ideology
 The Moderates describe themselves as a centre-right party that is committed to upholding traditional values and promoting economic growth.
 The party's platform includes support for lower taxes, reduced government spending, and a strong national defense.
 The Moderates are also known for their opposition to immigration, particularly from non-Western countries, and their support for traditional family values.
 They oppose abortion, certain LGBTQ+ rights, and drug legalization.